 Let’s take a real customer example to surface the benefits of the Kasten K10 and the Red Hat OpenShift solution.
 In this case, just 2 CloudOps team members from Sopra Steria (multi-billion dollar, IT services company in Europe) migrated more than 170 applications that had been developed by 700 developers.

 In addition to a significant change in Kubernetes distributions (OpenShift v3.11 to OpenShift v4.3 across 5 Kubernetes releases), container runtimes (docker to cri-o), and container registries, the underlying storage also changed from a mix of EBS and an external Ceph cluster to EBS and a Kubernetes-native Ceph cluster administered via Rook.

 After the successful migration of these applications over a single weekend, K10 was then employed to provide continuous backup functionality.
-You can read and watch Sopra Steria presenting this solution by clicking on here.
+You can read and watch Sopra Steria presenting this solution.